cybozu-go/meows/docs/design.md

 - `running`: `Pod` is running.
 Registered in GitHub Actions.
 - `debugging`: The job has finished with failure and Users can enter `Pod` to debug.

+In addition, it has the following states as the exit state of the execution result of `Runner.Listener`.

+- `successful`: When the job is successful and the RunnerPod will continue to finish.
+- `terminated_error`: When the job is a failure and the RunnerPod will continue to finish.
+- `retryable_error`: If execution fails due to a factor other than a job, restart `Runner.Listener`.
+- `updating`: When a new `Runner.Listener` is released, it updates itself and restarts` Runner.Listener`.
+- `undefined`: When the exit code of `Runner.Listener` is undefined.
+It restarts` Runner.Listener`.

 The above states are exposed from `/metrics` endpoint as Prometheus metrics.
 See [metrics.md](metrics.md).

 Detailed `running` state of the runner as seen on GitHub is not provided